sezanzeb/input-remapper/readme/macros.md

 - `mouse` and `wheel` take a direction like "up" and speed as parameters
 - `set` set a variable to a value, visible to all injection processes
 - `ifeq` if that variable is a certain value do something
+- `if_tap` if a key is tapped quickly, execute the first param, otherwise the second.
+The third param is the time in milliseconds
+- `if_single` if no other key is pressed until the keys release, execute the first param, otherwise the second

 The names for the most common functions are kept short, to make it easy to write them into the constrained space.